Nathan J.D. Veldhuis

 Senior Trial Attorney

-Nathan is an AV-rated attorney who exclusively practices in the areas of personal injury, professional malpractice, including medical and legal malpractice, wrongful death, defamation, and civil litigation.
+Nathan is an AV-rated Richmond accident attorney who exclusively practices in the areas of personal injury, professional malpractice, including legal and medical malpractice, wrongful death, defamation, and civil litigation.
 He has 13 years of experience representing clients in a full range of personal injury matters including, automobile, tractor trailer, motorcycle and pedestrian injuries and deaths, boating accidents, work-related injuries and deaths, all manner of wrongful death claims and professional malpractice actions.
 Nathan is admitted to:

 The Fourth Circuit Federal Court of Appeals